 Lan Xichen bowed at the shoulders.
 “Good evening, young madam Jin,” he replied.
 He waited till she bowed as well before rising.
 “My apologies for interrupting your stroll.”

 “You interrupted nothing,” she replied, less obvious in her dislike than her brother was.
 But then again, Xichen was not Wangji.
 She squeezed her son’s shoulder and added, “Ling’er, say good evening to sect leader Lan.”

 Lan Xichen smiled at him.
 The boy frowned and shoved his head into his mother’s robes.

 “You are here to see A-Yao, sect leader?”
-Jiang Yanli asked him, unperturbed by the toddler now hugging her leg.
+Jiang Yanli asked him, unperturbed by the little boy now wrapped around her leg.

 “Yes, I will be staying for a few days.”

 Xichen inhaled quietly.
 “Wangji will not join me this time,” he told her.
 “He was called for a case of spiritual possession before I left.”